Creating

 It's not unusual when we write/plan/outline our stories, to write down details that carry a lot more weight in our heads than they do on paper.
 We know a detail is important, even if we can't say precisely why.
 Maybe we haven't figured it out yet, maybe we have an inkling that still needs to be developed, maybe we just haven't found the right words to describe it yet.
 Or maybe, it's not actually clear at all and just feels that way because we haven't spent time trying to articulate it.

-Then when we get to that scene, we hit a wall.
-Or it doesn't work at all.
-Or worse--it looks fine and we get slammed with comments in a critique and have no idea what we're going to do to fix it.
+When we get to that scene, we hit a wall, or it doesn't work at all, or worse--it looks fine and later we're slammed with negative comments in a critique and have no idea what we're going to do to fix it.

 This is where talking out a scene with a friend can be pure gold.
-Being forced to give words to those ideas helps clarify them in your head.
+Forcing ourselves to give words to our ideas helps clarify them in our heads.

 (More on brainstorming ideas here)